mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/place-call/kotlin.md

 }
 ```

+> **NOTE:** Please make sure that the webhook server you built in the previous steps is still running.

 ## Webhooks

 As you proceed with placing the call, please switch to the terminal and notice the `/voice/answer` endpoint being called to retrieve the NCCO: